 The BXD RI strains are used to study the genetics of behavioral phenotypes including alcohol and drug addiction, stress, and locomotor activity.
 The BXD set of RI strains also is used in the genetic analysis of numerous complex or potentially complex physiologic phenotypes including differences in organ weight and bone mineral density.

-The strain distribution pattern (SDP) for both the BXD RI strains is available through the Mouse Genome Informatics
+The strain distribution pattern (SDP) for the BXD RI strains is available through the Mouse Genome Informatics Contributed Data Sets and Gene Network.
+Additional tools and information are presented through the Mouse Phenome Database Specialized Strain Panel Query Form, and Gene Network.

 The BXD set of RI strains was developed in the laboratory of Benjamin Taylor and was transferred to The Jackson Laboratory from Dr. Taylor's research colony upon his retirement.
 Of 42 BXD RI strains originally derived from the C57BL/6J (Stock No. 000664) and DBA/2J (Stock No. 000671), a number have become extinct over the years.
 The other BXD RI strains now being distributed are listed under "Related Recombinant Inbred Strains."